 The vast majority of samples confirming these cases of IPD were taken from blood as shown above in the pie charts in Figure 3 from the report.
 The red portion of the pie charts are blood samples.
-Blood samples that
+Blood samples that confirm Streptococcus pneumoniae bacteria are alive in the patent's blood stream are designated as cases of bacteremia.
+The bacteria can enter the blood during IPD infections, for example, from IPD pneumonia or IPD meningitis.
+A portion of patients may respond to bacteremia with toxic shock (sepsis).

-2015 Most C Common IP D Serotype s (with % of cases) in o order of prevalence Europe 8 (12%) 3 (12%) 22F (7%) 12F (7%) I9A (7%) Canada 22F (9.7%) 3 (9.1%) I9A (7.2%) 7F (5.6%) 8 (5.3%) New Zealand I9A (21%) 22F (9.3%) 7F (8.8%) 3 (7.6%) 6C (8%) Red serotypes PPV23 only • Bold Black serotypes: PPV23/PCVI3 • 6C is an NVT
+2015 Most C Common IPI D Serotypes s (with % of cases) in ore der of prevalence Europe ^8 (12%) 3 (12%) ^22F (7%) ^12F (7%) I9A (7%) Canada ^22F (9.7%) 3 (9.1%) I9A (7.2%) 7F (5.6%) ^8 (5.3%) New Zealand I9A (21%) ^22F (9.3%) 7F (8.8%) 3 (7.6%) 6C (8%) ^PPV23 only PPV23/PCVI3 6C is an NVT

-6% confirm Streptococcus pneumoniae bacteria are alive in the patent's blood stream are designated as cases of bacteremia.
-The bacteria can enter the blood during 10 IPD infections, for example, from IPD pneumonia or IPD meningitis.
-A portion of patients may respond to Figure 6 Pleural Fluid: 38 cases.
-Serotype 3 is far and bacteremia with toxic shock (sepsis). away the most common cause of invasive pleuritis.
-It The second most common location (blue in the pie accounts for 29% of these cases.
-Figure 6.
-Serotypes of invasive S. pneumoniae from pleural fluid in 2016 35% 30% 25% VT NVT Pleural Fluid (n=38) 3 charts) were from CFS-cerebrospinal fluid found in the brain and spine.
+Figure 3.
+Clinical isolation sites in 2016

+The second most common location (blue in the pie charts) were from CFS-cerebrospinal fluid found in the brain and spine.
 These samples would confirm cases of IPD caused meningitis.
 Pleural fluid samples would confirm cases of IPD caused pneumonia including complicated pneumonias.
 Samples from other sterile sites would indicate everything from septic arthritis to bacterial peritonitis to fluid build-up surrounding the heart.

 The four charts that follow are from the 2016 Report.

-Figure 7 All Other Sites: 111 cases.
-Again Serotype They show the serotypes found in blood (Fig 4), CSF 3 is prominent, accounting for almost 10% of cases.
-(Fig 5), pleural fluid (Fig 6), and all other sterile sites Also of note, this chart has the most number of NVTs.
-(Fig 7).
-On these charts, we have added notation of Figure 7.
-Serotypes of invasive S. pneumoniae from other sterile sites in non-vaccine targeted serotypes (NVT) to the right of 12% VT the dotted line and vaccine targeted serotypes (VT) to Other Sterile Sites (n=111) 3 10% the left.
-Serotype 3 is specifically noted due to its high 8% -NVT prevalence on all charts.
-6% 4% Figure 4 Blood: 2656 cases.
-The most prevalent vaccine-targeted serotype is 22F followed closely by llulli dili serotype 3.
+They show the serotypes found in blood (Fig 4), CSF (Fig 5), pleural fluid (Fig 6), and all other sterile sites (Fig 7).
+On these charts, we have added notation of non-vaccine targeted serotypes (NVT) to the right of the dotted line and vaccine targeted serotypes (VT) to the left.
+Serotype 3 is specifically noted due to its high prevalence on all charts.

+Figure 4 Blood: The most prevalent vaccine-targeted serotype is 22F followed closely by serotype 3.
 Together these account for almost 18% of samples.
-Serotype 4 is the third highest serotype due It is fairly evident from these charts that vaccine to that outbreak of IPD in homeless populations.
-Also campaigns are failing to control Serotype 3 and 22F and of note, vaccine-targeted (VT) serotypes are the most that NVT 23B is of particular concern in meningitis. abundant in this chart compared to the other three
+Serotype 4 is the third highest serotype due to that outbreak of IPD in homeless populations.
+Also of note, vaccine-targeted (VT) serotypes are the most abundant in this chart compared to the other three charts.

-NVTs on the rise charts.

-\Pleural

-Figure 5 Cerebrospinal Fluid: 101 cases.
-Serotype 3 is the most prevalent, followed closely by NVT 23B.
+Figure 5 Cerebrospinal Fluid: Serotype 3 is the most prevalent, followed closely by NVT 23B.
 These two serotypes account for over 20% of IPD meningitis cases and are targeted by both PCV13 & PPV23.
-The two other high VT serotypes are I5B/C and 22F, both PPV23 vaccine-targeted serotypes.
+The two other high VT serotypes are 15B/C and 22F, both PPV23 vaccine-targeted serotypes.